MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 ## Prerequisites

 - This tutorial builds on the previous tutorial, [Create a picture viewer application](tutorial-windows-forms-picture-viewer-layout.md).
-Complete that tutorial first and use the project that you created for that tutorial.
+Complete that one first and start with the project that you created for that tutorial.

 ## Add controls to your application

 The Picture Viewer app uses a PictureBox control to display a picture.
 It uses a checkbox and several buttons to manage the picture and background and to close the app.
 You add the PictureBox and a checkbox from the Toolbox in the Visual Studio IDE.